- Jody Hill

 And then there’s Anna Faris, who always manages to be the stupidest character onscreen, playing Brandi, the focus of Ronnie’s love (meaning loins), though she sleeps with him only after uncountable daiquiris and four shots of tequila.
 She’s an empty, loathsome damsel shaken after being flashed, and Ronnie vows to protect her.
 But, on the other end of the field, there’s the obligatory ‘good girl’ at the coffee shop who Ronnie never notices, because she’s too obviously the right choice.
 This is the temporarily wheelchair-bound Nell (Collette Wolfe), a born-again Christian teased by her pathetic boss (Patton Oswald) for having a broken leg.

-About two-thirds of Observe and Report is easily forgotten, bogged down by unnecessary filler, making the almost 90-minute running time feel much, much longer.
-This abyss of non-laughter is periodically broken by spurts of the film’s bravado fight scenes, as well as its unabashed displays of male genitalia, if that’s your thing.
 Jody Hill wrote and directed this dark comedy, permeating the same unusual pitch that carried his only other directorial credit, The Foot Fist Way, into minor cult status (look for that film’s star, Danny McBride, in a brief cameo as a crack-dealing gangster).
 There’s no doubt that audiences will be quoting the film’s more nonsensical lines and laughing-off the many uncomfortable scenes purveyed.
 Indeed, most audiences will feel uncertain about Ronnie for the majority of the picture.
-But Hill ends the film in such a way that we’re cheering for the character’s closing triumph, even if him getting there was at times tedious.
+But Hill ends the film in such a way that we’re cheering for the character’s closing triumph, even if his getting there was at times uncomfortable.